How To Hit Out Of The Bunker – What You Need To Know

 How To Hit Out Of The Bunker - Image 1

-If played correctly, the greenside bunker shot is the only golf shot in which you are not actually hitting the golf ball.
+If played correctly, the greenside bunker shot is the only golf shot where you’re not actually “hitting” at the ball.

-The key to hitting these bunker shots is to hit a couple of inches behind the ball (typically two), going underneath the ball through the sand and letting the sand itself lift the ball into the air.
+The basic idea with this shot is to hit a couple of inches behind the ball (typically two), going underneath the ball through the sand and letting the sand itself lift the ball into the air.

 Funnily enough, amateurs often perform this shot well because most tend to hit behind the ball as it is.